MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/create-retail-product-kits.md

 ## This task is part of a bigger process

 The following illustration shows how the process of creating retail product kits relates to the overall process flow for retail product kits.
-For an overview of the process, see [About setting up retail product kits](./about-setting-up-retail-product-kits.md).
+For an overview of the process, see [Retail product kit setup overview](retail-product-kit-setup.md).

 ![The overall kit process flow](./media/Dn497863.KitBiggerProcess(AX.60).gif "The overall kit process flow")